wp-plugins/monetizecomments/readme.txt

 2. Form-overlay presents your banners to your users before they comment.
 3. In-Stream banners monetizes your existing comments, configured for "after every", "every other" or "every third" comment.
 4. New Comment section provides social login capabilities, top comments ranking, like/dislike, time ago timestamps
 5. The WP-Admin Settings page for the MOnetizeComments Plugin allows the publisher to set the width of the section.
-(Note: All ad settings are configured at http://www.monetizecomments.com/publishers)
+NOTE: All ad settings are configured at http://www.monetizecomments.com/publishers

 == Changelog ==